Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 applied on one file of Omeka core, waiting for its official integration.
 For more information, see the proposed commit [get_derivative_filename].

+You can make this patch yourself too.
+You just need to simplify the line 269 of the file `application/models/File.php` (function `getDerivativeFilename()`): replace `$filename = basename($this->filename);` with    `$filename = $this->filename;`.

 The plugin works perfectly with filenames with Unicode characters, but all the system and the web environment on the server should be set according to this format.
-If derivative files are not created, check the behavior of the php function "escapeshellarg()", largely used in Omeka, or use only filenames with standard Ascii characters.
+If derivative files with non Ascii names are not created, check the behavior of the php function "escapeshellarg()", largely used in Omeka, or use only filenames with standard Ascii characters.

 Warning